 The Grand Canyon draws in over five million tourists each year and is hailed as one of the Seven Natural Wonders of the World.
 But hidden deep within the canyon, on the reservation of the local Havasupai tribe, lies something lesser-known to tourists yet unparalleled in beauty: Havasupai Falls.

-The Havasupai people, which literally translates to “people of the blue-green water”, are native to a region of northern Arizona that’s home to Havasupai Falls (Havasu Falls for short), a waterfall that almost looks like it’s flowing with Cool Blue Gatorade.
-Despite the inescapable crowds of the Grand Canyon, these turquoise falls are relatively secluded, a well-kept secret of the Havasupai tribe and a small handful of foreigners.
+The Havasupai people, which literally translates to “people of the blue-green water,” are native to a region of northern Arizona that’s home to Havasupai Falls, a group of aquamarine waterfalls tucked within the Havasu Cavern.
+The most famous is Havasu Falls, a stunning cascade that almost looks like it flows with Cool Blue Gatorade.
+Yet despite the inescapable crowds of the Grand Canyon, these turquoise falls are relatively secluded, a long-guarded secret of the Havasupai tribe and a small handful of foreigners.

-Once there, though, the views from the 100-foot Havasu Falls are priceless.
-It’s also a daredevil’s dream; visitors have the opportunity to attempt high cliff jumps and to swim to a rocky shelter behind the falls, both of which run a risk of death.
-And as if one aquamarine waterfall wasn’t enough, there are three more in the area: near Havasu Falls lie Mooney, Navajo, and Beaver Falls, each beautiful and awe-inspiring in its own way.
+Once there, the views from the 100-foot Havasu Falls are priceless.
+It’s also a daredevil’s dream; visitors have the opportunity to attempt high cliff jumps and swim to a rocky shelter behind the falls, both of which are extremely risky.
+And as if one aquamarine waterfall wasn’t enough, there are four more in the area.
+Near Havasu Falls lie Mooney, Navajo, Supai, and Beaver Falls, each beautiful and awe-inspiring in its own way.

-The reason for the turquoise color is the high levels of calcium carbonate of the spring-fed waters of Havasu Creek, the source of the four waterfalls.
-These high levels also create 70 degree travertine pools at the top of some of the falls, making them the perfect swimming holes.
+The reason for the picturesque turquoise color is the high levels of calcium carbonate in the spring-fed waters of Havasu Creek, the source of the five waterfalls.
+These high levels also create 70-degree travertine pools at the top of some of the falls, making them the perfect swimming holes.